|

 End.”
 The second film has Sarah

-kids (“back to what I knew first,” as one of the kids writes in a diary) for
+with the kids (“back to what I knew first,” as one of the kids writes in a

-a while after dry lightning destroys much of the farm in a drought.
-In the
+diary) for a while after dry lightning destroys much of the farm in a

-third film.
-An old man shows up on the farm in March (1918?) who purports to
+drought.
+In the third film.
+An old man shows up on the farm in March (1918?)

-be Jacob’s father, with a long hidden history of Tully-like family secrets.
+who purports to be Jacob’s father, with a long hidden history of Tully-like

+family secrets.
 Another young man is wounded in World War I and returns.
-The three films do
+The

 This Boy’s